Here’s a question we just received from our reader Mark:

 I have been using the Microsoft Teams application for a few months now.
 I just found out that in Teams after 10 minutes or so, the online status will automatically be changed to away (yellow) when i work on other apps and Teams runs on the background or when i take a lunch break.
 Would love to change my away setting and set it as “available” even when i am not on Teams, as I need the clients to know I’m online and available for them.
 Can you please let me know if you have any solution for this or will by default the Teams status will be in sync with my Windows operating system (lack of) activity?

-Thanks for your question.
-In essence your Teams online availability is in sync with our (1) Outlook calendar appointments/meetings, (2) your activity in the Teams app itself (such as presenting or in a call) and obviously (3) the system state – active, sleeping, idle and as such.
+In essence, the Microsoft Teams online availability is in sync with (1) your Outlook calendar appointments/meetings, (2) your activity in the Teams app itself (such as presenting in a meeting or in a Teams call) and obviously (3) the system state – active, sleeping, idle and as such.

-In this short tutorial we’ll look into a Microsoft Teams simple trick to ensure your online status in Teams stays available (“green”) rather than away or offline even when you are away from your desk .
+In this short tutorial we’ll look into a Microsoft Teams simple trick to ensure that your online status in Teams stays available (“green”) rather than away or offline even when you are away from your desk at home or work.
 Note that you’ll need to double check your system sleep settings for this to work.
 Unless absolutely needed, we don’t recommend to run unnecessary apps in the background to keep your system from going idle.